prince-chrismc/check-actor-permissions-action/README.md

 ## Purpose

-A GitHub Action to check if the current [actor](https://docs.github.com/en/graphql/reference/interfaces#actor) has a specific access to the repository.
+A GitHub Action to check if the current [actor](https://docs.github.com/en/graphql/reference/interfaces#actor) has sufficient access to the repository.

-Actors may one of [four permission levels](https://docs.github.com/en/rest/reference/collaborators#get-repository-permissions-for-a-user) for any repository:
+Actors may have one of [four permission levels](https://docs.github.com/en/rest/collaborators/collaborators#get-repository-permissions-for-a-user) for any repository:

 - **none**: no access
 - **read**: pull-only access
 - **write**: pull and push access
 - **admin**: pull, push, and administrator access

-This action will check against the current repository if the actor has a high enough permission level based on the provided argument.
+This action will check the current repository to see if the actor has a high enough permission level based on the provided argument.

 ## Getting Started